 How do we report?

-- This article is an outline only: all Executive Committee members should ensure they are familiar with: Charity Commission guidance CC3 The essential trustee: what you need to know, what you need to do
+- This article is an outline only.
+All Trustees should ensure they're familiar with: Charity Commission guidance CC3 The essential trustee: what you need to know, what you need to do

-- How to report a serious incident in your charity Reporting
+- How to report a serious incident in your charity - England and Wales

-- POR has additional requirements, for example to have accounts scrutinised and to send a copy to, say, the County Treasurer or Headquarters.
-(See the various Rules headed “Finance and…”) Also, there are additional requirements for charities which are registered companies or Charitable Incorporated Organisations.
+- POR has additional requirements.
+For example, to have accounts scrutinised and to send a copy to, say, the County Treasurer or Headquarters.
+Take a look at the various Rules headed ‘Finance and…’) for more information.
+There're also additional requirements for charities that are registered companies or Charitable Incorporated Organisations.